 On top of that, it turned in the best performance in the 1-hour charging window, bringing our dead iPhone 12 to 81% of its charge.
 And its 1-hour and 57-minute time to bring that iPhone to a full charge is the second best of the pack, only off by a minute from the PowerCore Slim 10000.
 It's high capacity of 20000 mAh also meant it refuelled an iPhone more than most of these chargers, with 4.78 iPhone 12 refills.

 The Poweradd EnergyCell 10000 doesn't look like a 10,000 mAh battery — it's small enough to be mistaken for a 5,000 mAh charger.
 But it packs about two full iPhone 12 charges into its shell, which makes it a surprisingly long-lasting power supply, and one of the best portable chargers overall.

 Don't let that size worry you.
 Its 15-minute and 1-hour charging scores (20% and 71%) are up there in the right side of the ranges of scores.
 The only thing that's slightly disappointing is that it only has one USB-A out port, but that makes sense given its small size.
 That portability is one of its biggest strengths, though, as you probably won't have your whole crew expecting you can help their phones stay charged if you're not carrying a tank of a portable charger.

-Anker's 20,000 mAh brick is lighter than the RavPower brick (12 ounces vs 15.6 ounces), but its charging scores are consistently behind by 3 to 4%.
+Anker's 20,000 mAh brick is lighter than comparable bricks by a few ounces, but its charging scores are consistently behind by 3 to 4%.
 Its other win is seen in its USB-C input for faster charging of the brick, but since it only has USB-A output, you're going to be refueling at a lower rate than you might like.
-It also has one fewer USB-A output than the RavPower pack.
+It also has one fewer USB-A output than competitors.

 All that said, though, we could see an individual finding this to be the right charger for their needs.
 Anyone who is looking to primarily charge their own phone, and wants a high-capacity pack so they need to refuel less frequently will appreciate the more-portable weight.
 All you need is a pocket big enough to hold it, and you'll have juice for days.